 Image: Daniel Cabrera Who is Dani Cabs?
 2013.

-School and community groups are always welcome visitors to exhibitions at Griffith University Art Gallery.
+School and community groups are always welcome visitors to exhibitions at Griffith University Art Museum.
 Booking at least one week in advance will ensure that staff can be on hand to deliver a talk about the current exhibition and answer questions.
 Given notice, we can open the Gallery for groups.

 Current secondary school education resource

 Christian Thompson: Ritual Intimacy